cloudfoundry/php-buildpack/docs/binaries.md

 ## Binaries

 To reduce the time it takes for the build pack to run and setup a usable environment, the build pack makes use of precompiled binaries.
-For general use, these binaries are hosted on DropBox.
+For general use, these binaries are hosted on S3.
 If you're running on a public cloud like Pivotal Web Services, you should be able to use these binaries without any problems and you probably do not need to read any further.
 If you are running in a private environment or if for security reasons, you'd like to compile your own binaries, this document will explain what you need to do.

 ### Binary Repo Structure